beefytech/Beef_website/beef-lang.org/content/language-guide/memory.md

 Object b = scope box:: 2.3f; // Explicitly boxed on stack to method scope Object c = new:allok box 4.5f; // Explicitly boxed through a custom allocator 'allok'
 ```

+### Variants
+The variant type `System.Variant` is an alternative to boxing.
+A variant is not an object type, and thus cannot perform dynamic interface dispatching, but a variant has the advantage that it can store small data types without allocation and it does not incur boxing code bloat.
+A variant can be converted into a heap-allocated boxed object via `Variant.GetBoxed`, but it will fail if the compiler hasn't generated an on-demand box type for the stored valuetype.
+Boxed type generation can be specifically requested via [reflection options](reflection.html).